MM-SalvoDragotta/work-day-scheduler/README.md

 # Work Day Scheduler

 ## Day planner
 A simple calendar application that allows a user to save events for each hour of the day.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
-Boottrap and [Moment.js](https://momentjs.com/) are also used.
+Bootstrap and [Moment.js](https://momentjs.com/) are also used.

 You can view the deployed Work Day Scheduler at this link.
 [Work Day Scheduler](https://mm-salvodragotta.github.io/work-day-scheduler/).